 Minimizing the disaster of identity theft depends primarily on your vigilance in guarding your privacy.
 You've got to guard your personal information diligently.
 Here are some tips for keeping your private information secure:

 Identity theft is a growing national epidemic.
-The 2011 report on identity theft by Javelin Strategy & Research estimated that in 2010 approximately 8.1 million U.S. adults were victims of identity theft, costing consumers a whopping total of $631 billion nationwide.
+The 2017 report on identity theft by Javelin Strategy & Research estimated that in 2016, a record number of 15.4 million U.S. adults were victims of identity theft (the number was approximately 8 million in 2010), costing consumers a whopping $16 billion dollars.

 Yes.
 In 1998, Congress passed the Identity Theft and Assumption Deterrence Act (18 U.S.C. § 1028).
 The Act makes the use of another person's identification with the intent to commit any unlawful activity a federal felony.
 Federal agencies -- including the U.S. Secret Service, the FBI, and the U.S. Postal Inspection Service -- investigate suspected violations of the Act.
 The U.S. Department of Justice handles prosecutions.
 Federal law enforcement agencies usually do not investigate individual cases unless the dollar amount is high or the victim is one of many people victimized by the same perpetrator or fraud ring.